 The one downside to this is that Smoke Machines are not low-cost tools and are for those who will be doing a lot of repairs.

-If you do have a lot of repairs or are a busy shop a smoke machine will make for a good purchase and save on time when looking for an Evap problem.
+If you have a lot of repairs or are a busy shop, a smoke machine will make for a good purchase and save on time when looking for an Evap problem.

 *This post contains affiliate links.

 Our Picks for Best Evap Smoke Machines To Find Vacuum Leaks 2022

 - A professional shop may need a better unit

 - May not have enough pressure for very small leaks

 - AUTOOL SDT-202

 - Uses 12 volt battery cables that may drain battery after long use